antenehd/S6a/README.md

  3. USING THIS LIBRARY APIs

 	The first thing that should be done is initailize 'ss_diameter_conffile_name' global variable.
-This variable should be set to the file name(full path eg "./diam/diam.conf") of the diameter configuration file.
+This variable should be set to the file name including path (eg "./diam/diam.conf") of the diameter configuration file.
 If this variable is not set the configuration file will be searched in the directory where the excutable resides and the default file name is 'freediameter.conf'.
-Check the 'freediameter.conf.sample' file found in 'doc' directory for details about how to configuration.
+Check the 'freediameter.conf.sample' file found in 'doc' directory for details about the content of diameter configuration file.

 	The next step is to initiate the diameter module using 'ss_init()' API.
 This will load the diameter configuration, load the dictionary that contains the AVP and command definition.
 In additions it starts the module